Bill/FJ/README.md

 | partial application   | no                              | `partial`    "function" in `Core`         |
 | `constantly` function | no                              | `constantly` "functions" in `F0`,`F1`,`F2`|

 The various "functions" are actually static methods.
+All the public functionality of FP is implemented as static methods rather than instance methods.
 This makes functional invocation syntax possible with FJ via static import of the `Core` interface.

 Not only does this provide better alignment with what an experienced functional programmer would expect, it also leads to concision.
 For example, a single (family of) static `compose` methods on `Core` serves syntactically as a single `compose` "function".
 The user need learn only the single name versus two names in `java.util.function`: `compose` and `andThen`.
 Also the implementation of FJ `compose` is all in one file rather than spread out across dozens of interfaces.
 This centralization of implementation is also exemplified by the `identity` "function".